Welcome to Good Looking Blog theme’s documentation page!

 SEO Settings contain a few basic settings for the inner pages/blog posts, that have an effect on the SEO of the website.

 - Enable Last Update Post Date: Toggle to enable or disable “Updated On” date in a single post/blog post.

 - Enable Breadcrumb: Toggle to enable or disable breadcrumb/directory path inside single posts.

 - Breadcrumb Home Text: Allows you to change the text for the “Home” link in the breadcrumb.
 Requires Breadcrumb to be toggled on.

-Layouts are essentially how the components are displayed in a particular section or theme component — their positioning, colors. size, etc.
+Layouts are essentially how the components are displayed in a particular section or theme component — their positioning, colors, size, etc.

 Consider them as themes or presets for theme sections.
-With different layouts, you can fully revamp and change the look of Headers, Footers, Single Posts, and so forth without having to add any code or use any plugin.
+With different layouts, you can fully revamp and change the look of Headers, Footers, Single Posts, and so forth without having to add any code or use any plugins.

 Good Looking Blog (Free) only comes with layouts for Sidebars.
 You can always upgrade to the Pro version of the theme for more layout options such as Header, Sliders, Archive and Pagination.

 To start customizing layouts, head over to Layout Settings inside the customizer.